geoserver/geoserver/CONTRIBUTING.md

 developer will be nominated for core commit access.

-There is no magic number of patches that make the criteria, it is based mostly on the nature of the patches, how in depth the they are, etc...
-Basically it boils down to the developer being able to show that they understand the code base well enough to not seriously break anything.
+There is no magic number of patches that make the criteria, it is based mostly on the nature of the patches, how in-depth they are, etc...
+Basically, it boils down to the developer being able to show that they understand the codebase well enough to not seriously break anything.